-EL 10367 is located within the Pine Creek Geosyncline, which has been interpreted as an intracratonic basin lying on an Archaen basement, and containing a 14 km thick sequence of Proterozoic sediments, accompanied by lesser volcanics, granitic plutons and dolerite intrusions.
+EL 22206 is located within the Pine Creek Geosyncline, which has been interpreted as an intracratonic basin lying on an Archaen basement, and containing a 14 km thick sequence of Proterozoic sediments, accompanied by lesser volcanics, granitic plutons and dolerite intrusions.
 The Northern portions of the project area contain the oldest sediments The Mount Partridge Group that is unconformably overlain by the South Alligator Group, which comprises most of the tenement areas.
 The southern portion of the Project area is comprised of Burrell Creek Formation, which conformably overlies The South Alligator Group.
 Tertiary and Quaternary Soils and Gravel's unconformably overlie all the lower lying portions of the tenement areas, generally referred to as "Black Soils Regions".
 All of the Early Proterozoic sediments and volcanics in the Mount Bundey area were folded in a major deformation event dated around 1800 million years.
-The tenement is completely covered by Burrell Creek Formation and as such, just the underlying reprocessed magnetics are displayed in Figure 2.
+The fold axes trend north-northeast and generally plunging gently to the south, as can be seen in Figure 2.